July 2016-June 2019

 Timmerman's volunteer work with AACN involves serving on the CMC/CSC Item Writing Committee, Critical Care Nurse Continuing Education Review Panel, Region 18 Chapter Advisory Team, NTI Program Planning Committee and Beacon Award Expert Review Panel.
 She was a Circle of Excellence award reviewer in 2016.
 On the local level, she was president of AACN's South Central Alaska Chapter.

 She has presented regionally and nationally on a wide variety of critical care topics.
 Her published work includes "Managing Vasoactive Infusions to Restore Hemodynamic Stability," in Nursing2016 Critical Care.
-She authored a chapter in "Hemodynamic Monitoring: Evolving Technologies and Clinical Practice," in 2016.
+In 2016, she authored a chapter in "Hemodynamic Monitoring: Evolving Technologies and Clinical Practice."

 Timmerman earned a Doctor of Nursing Practice from University of South Alabama, Mobile, in 2015, a Master of Science in Nursing from Duquesne University School of Nursing, Pittsburgh, in 2007, and a Bachelor of Science in Nursing from St. Mary of the Plains College, Dodge City, Kansas, in 1981.